 During the first two weeks after your new sod has been laid, it will be establishing a root system in the soil.
 The sod is at its most vulnerable during this time.
 You shouldn't mow the sod during the first two weeks.
 Try to minimize foot traffic on the sod during this time as well.

 Be sure to water your sod plenty during the first two weeks.
+If you don't have an irrigation system, you will need to go invest in some hoses and sprinklers before the sod is installed.
 In the summertime, you should be watering probably about 2-3 times per day depending on rainfall.
 You want to keep the soil moist so that the roots have an easy time getting down into the soil.
 In the wintertime when the sod is dormant, you can reduce the watering down to 2-3 times per week or less, depending on how cold it is.

 After the First Two Weeks